day8/re-frame/README.md

 {:db  (dissoc-in db [:items item-id])}
 ```
 So that's a map.
 The keys identify the required kind of `effect`, and the values
-supplying further details.
+supply further details.

 A key of `:db` means to update the app state, with the new computed value.

-This update of "app state", which re-frame manages for you,
-is a mutative step, facilitated by re-frame itself
+This update of "app state" is a mutative step, facilitated by re-frame
 when it sees a `:db` effect.

 Why the name `:db`?  re-frame sees "app state" as something of an in-memory